microlib-org/utils_microlibs/ssh_distributed/README.md

 `ssh_distributed` is a very simple microlib for managing distributed computations using `ssh`.

-Currently it only works on Linux-based machines.
+Note: only works on Linux-based machines.

 Install with: